 Visitors are encouraged to make their own flight reservations.
 If your travel is to be reimbursed via UF, then please provide receipts for your expenses.
 We suggest that you check flights to Gainesville (GNV) first, as they are most convenient.
 Usually a connection in Atlanta (ATL), Charlotte (CLT) or Miami (MIA) is required.
 Flights into Gainesville can become fully booked and/or quite expensive, so please try to make reservations at least a couple months in advance.
 There are a few alternative airports that are often cheaper and sometimes more convenient.
 The next best airports are Jacksonville (JAX, ~1.5hr drive) and Orlando (MCO, ~2hr drive).
 Occasionally people use Tampa, which is about ~2.5 hrs away.

 Schedule for Colloquium Speakers

-The astronomy colloquia are scheduled for Wednesday at 4pm.
-I'd suggest ~45 minutes plus ~5-10 minutes for questions.
-We normally have some grad students and postdocs take the colloquium speaker to lunch on Wednesday.
-We typically organize a dinner on Wednesday night.
-If your schedule is such that you'd prefer lunch/dinner on another day, please let us know in advance.
+The astronomy colloquia are scheduled for Thursday at 12:45 pm.
+We suggest ~45 minute talks plus ~5-10 minutes for questions.
+Graduate students normally take the colloquium speaker to lunch on Thursday and we organize a dinner on Thursday night.